This page is a work in progress.

 Egg wash: Will promote browning.

-“Regular” yeast vs Rapid Rise yeast.
-I use Rapid Rise yeast — I don’t want to do the extra step of “proofing” the yeast in water before I can start mixing.
-It’s a convenience thing mostly.
+“Regular” yeast vs Instant vs Rapid Rise yeast.
+I use Instant yeast — I don’t want to do the extra step of “proofing” the yeast in water before I can start mixing (regular yeast).
+Rapid Rise burns out too quickly.
+So I use Instant.

 Rise time vs yeast % .
 Both at room temperature for comparison: No Knead Bread 18 hours (1/4 tsp per lb) vs 2 hour pizza dough (1+ tsp per lb)